How to attract customers after a Google search engine penalty

 Email is an excellent way to keep in touch with customers even if your search rankings are good.
 It allows you to connect directly with people when you have something of interest to say.
 If you’ve already built an email list before you were penalised, then you should consider upping the frequency of your messages.
 You shouldn’t start emailing people every day of the week, but you may want to consider sending new types of mails such as special offers or newsletters.
 This will help remind people that you’re still around, even if they can no longer find you in search results.

 If you haven’t yet been penalised, but are worried it might happen in the future you should start building an email list now.
-You can use the 123-reg email marketing tool for that.
 If you have been penalised and don’t have an email marketing list, you can still attempt to build one, especially if you want to focus on lead generation rather selling direct.
 Use one of the above advertising methods to direct people to your sign up page.

 Press coverage, even on a local level, can help bring your business to the attention of people who otherwise wouldn’t have heard of you.
 Journalists are always looking for stories, so if you’ve done something remarkable in your particular field then let the business report on your regional paper know about it.
 Alternatively, participating in charity events is an excellent way to get coverage.
 If you can get your website name out there, you’ll attract potential customers.
 You can also start building links to replace the bad links which saddled you with a penalty in the first place.
 Some firms have even turned the news of their Google penalty into a PR event.